theJYC/checkedin./misc/debuglog.md

 ### Update functionality is missing

 I, the author, have been approaching the development of CheckedIn as a heuristic process.
 As soon as I get around to learning how to edit cards (for which the functionality will be integrated into the app.js script), update will be a live functionality.

+### How does the non-tech savvy user access the FAQ? (personal entry)

+Currently the FAQ is written into the README.md document of the project's root directory.
+In order to increase the accesibility to FAQ (and also to encourage all users to provide feedback), there will be a visible 'FAQ' hyperlink somewhere in the header section of the CheckedIn platform.